comaps/website/content/support/tts-configuration-guide-for-android/index.md

   order: 30
 ---

-Organic Maps uses the system Text-To-Speech (TTS) engine for voice instructions.
+CoMaps uses the system Text-To-Speech (TTS) engine for voice instructions.
 The default engines vary by device.
 The choices can include Google Text-To-Speech, device manufacturer's engine or a third-party one.

-The official recommendation from Organic Maps is [RHVoice](https://rhvoice.org/), which is a free and open source speech engine that can be downloaded from [Google Play](https://play.google.com/store/apps/details?id=com.github.olga_yakovleva.rhvoice.android) and [F-Droid](https://f-droid.org/en/packages/com.github.olga_yakovleva.rhvoice.android/).
+The official recommendation from CoMaps is [RHVoice](https://rhvoice.org/), which is a free and open source speech engine that can be downloaded from [Google Play](https://play.google.com/store/apps/details?id=com.github.olga_yakovleva.rhvoice.android) and [F-Droid](https://f-droid.org/en/packages/com.github.olga_yakovleva.rhvoice.android/).

 Instructions